tetratelabs/func-e/.bingo/README.md

 This differs slightly from the defaults of the Bingo project:
 * ENV variable support is not included as this project only uses `make`
+* you must export GOBIN if your GOPATH includes multiple entries (helps Windows)